HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Conclusion and Discussion

 \section{Conclusion and Discussion}

+In this work, we established the theoretical framework for dual-equivariant quantum circuits under rotational and permutational symmetries, resolving a bottleneck in equivariant QML.
+We formulated a general class of dual-equivariant gates and charted its expressive landscape through dimension formulas.
+Based on this, we designed HyQuRP, a quantum-classical hybrid machine learning model with rotation and permutation equivariance to enable group-invariant classification.

-We introduced HyQuRP, a quantum-classical hybrid machine learning model with rotation and permutation equivariance to enable group-invariant 3D point cloud classification.
-Our design is based on group representation theory, ensuring both theoretical depth and structural elegance.
-Across standard 3D point cloud benchmarks with a small number of classes and points, HyQuRP generally outperforms state-of-the-art baselines (Fig.~\ref{fig:overall_results}, Tab.~\ref{tab:results_6pts_light_mid_meanonly}).
-These gains are primarily driven by the quantum part, indicating the potential of quantum-enhanced representations in this regime.
+Across standard 3D point cloud benchmarks with a small number of classes and points, HyQuRP generally outperforms state-of-the-art baselines in our experimental setting (Tables~\ref{tab:overall_results} and ~\ref{tab:rank}).
+Notably, it also outperforms VN-PointNet and TFN, despite the fact that they are built to respect the same symmetries.
+Taken together, these gains are not fully accounted for by symmetry alone, suggesting the potential benefit of quantum-enhanced representations in this regime.

-In this work, we simulated quantum circuits classically, which do not scale to large qubit counts, thereby limiting our evaluation to small point sets and precluding dense point clouds.
-While current quantum devices are also too noisy to run our algorithm, with a fault-tolerant quantum computer that might be available in a decade or two, our equivariant gates can be implemented using, e.g., Suzuki-Trotter product~\cite{childs2021theory}, linear combination of unitaries~\cite{childs2012hamiltonian,berry2015simulating}, and quantum singular value transformation~\cite{gilyen2019quantum}.
+Our study focuses on a sparse-point regime to assess data efficiency using classical simulation.
+Since classical simulation does not scale to large qubit counts, our present evaluation does not yet extend to dense point clouds.
+However, this 3D point cloud testbed should not be conflated with the scope of the framework itself.
+The dual-equivariant framework and HyQuRP may also extend to a broader range of 3D geometric problems, including molecular structures and crystalline materials, among others.

 Our experiments conducted here avoided commonly used techniques such as data re-uploading, resampling, and neighborhood grouping, as they may break the mathematical symmetries.
 Moreover, for simplicity, we only utilized a limited set of quantum gates by imposing additional mathematical constraints, leaving room for further performance improvements.
 We hope our work offers a new perspective on quantum machine learning and encourages further research in this direction.